 xi,t = xi,t-1 + ui + wi,t (1)

-and ui is the upward or downward bias.
+and ui is the upward or downward bias (trend).
 We assumed that the errors were normally distributed, such that wi,t ~ N(0, qi).
-For models that included the ONI or PDO as drivers of abundance, the single bias term in equation (1) was replaced by the estimated effect (bi) of the specific covariate j at time t (cj,t), such that
+For models that included the ONI or PDO as drivers of abundance, the single bias term in equation (1) was replaced by the estimated effect (bj) of the specific covariate j at time t (cj,t), such that

-xi,t = xi,t-1 + bi cj,t + wi,t (2)
+xi,t = xi,t-1 + bj cj,t + wi,t (2)

-The biased random walks given by (1) and (2) were then compared to a simple random walk where either ui = 0 or bi = 0.
+The biased random walks given by (1) and (2) were then compared to a simple random walk where either ui = 0 or bj = 0.

 Because our trawl data were an incomplete census of the true population size, we included an additional data model within a state-space framework to account for sampling (observation) errors.
 Specifically, we assumed that the estimated log-CPUE for genus i at time t (yi,t) was equal to the true log-CPUE plus an offset (ai) and some sampling error (vi,t), such that